Skip to Content

 Personal Prompts

 These prompts are great to start out with because you get to connect with your inner creative self.
 It will make you feel more comfortable with art journaling because you won’t have to think about it as much.
 Who knows more about you than you do?
-This helps you focus only on exploring your creativity.
+This list of things helps you focus only on exploring your creativity.

 • How do you define creativity?